March 22, 2006 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2006-03-22/

 Feinberg, a pioneer of transgender activism and culture, will speak at 7 p.m. in the CSU Ballroom.
 The lecture is sponsored by the Lesbian, Gay, Bisexual, Transgender Center.

 Feinberg, who identifies as transgender, is known in the United States and other nations as an activist who builds bonds between the lesbian, gay, bisexual and transgender communities.
 She also organizes on behalf of oppressed nationalities, women, the disabled and the working class.

 She is author of Trans Liberation: Beyond Pink or Blue, and won the American Library Association Award for Gay and Lesbian Literature and a LAMBDA Literary Award in 1994.

 She has appeared on the Joan Rivers show and many other TV and radio programs, and has been interviewed and reviewed by many U.S. lesbian/gay, transgender and feminist publication as well as publications in Argentina, Japan, Germany, Australia and England.

-In addition to the Lesbian, Gay, Bisexual, Transgender Center, the event is made possible by the Office of Student Affairs, the Impact Team and the Office of Student Leadership Development and Service-Learning.
+In addition to the Lesbian, Gay, Bisexual, Transgender Center, the event is made possible by the Office of Student Affairs, the Student Events Team and the Office of Student Leadership Development and Service-Learning.
 Those who want more information may contact Jessica Flatequal at 507-389-6076 or email@example.com.

 For the first time in school history the men's basketball team was named the sole North Central Conference champion.
 The Mavericks shared the title in 1976 with another school.